-BIOMASS launches to measure forest carbon flux from space / May 2025
+BIOMASS launches to measure forest carbon flux from space / Jun 2025 / DOI

 Weirdly, the whole thing almost never happened because permission to use the P-band was blocked because it might interfere with US nuclear missile warning radars back in 2013.